Social Media in Different Cultures And What To Consider

 Culture or Location Research

-Taking a trip to a small town to learn more about their social media practices may seem silly, it can be surprising.
+Taking a trip to a small town to learn more about their social media practices may seem silly, but it can be surprising.
 Looking at what the smaller communities are doing may introduce you to avenues you weren’t covering before regarding your social media and business in general.
 So if you are looking to start a business in a new location, it helps to know what social media platforms they mostly use and how they use it.
 If they mostly do business through Facebook groups and shun ads, you’d be smart to create a strategy for marketing to groups over ads.
 Research the location and make connections with local people to learn more about how they interact and do commerce using social media.

 Countries and cultures embrace social media differently and social and political dynamics influence how they use it.
 Organizations need to be aware of these dynamics if they intend to do business with certain cultures.
 Imagine investing in a campaign on Facebook within a certain area to find out that they prefer buying through Pinterest.
 That may give you the results you didn’t want.

 As you may notice, knowing about how other cities, countries, continents, and cultures use social media can be eye-opening.
 Knowing how others use technology can help you create exciting innovative social media, marketing, or business strategies.
 So, next time you see an out-of-state/country/continent networking event, consider going.
 It never hurts to learn about how other cultures outside of your bubble are utilizing social media to accomplish their goals.